mkliu1013/Experiment/README.md

 ## Technical

--Using jquery to realize page update.
+1.Using jquery to realize page update.

--Progress alert is updated automatically to let participants know how many questions they have finished.
+2.Progress alert is updated automatically to let participants know how many questions they have finished.

--Using Adobe Illustrator and Photoshop to make gif for dynamic instruction.
+3.Using Adobe Illustrator and Photoshop to make gif for dynamic instruction.

--CSV file is automatically written after each test.
+4.CSV file is automatically written after each test.

 ## Design
--Color Scheme
+1.Color Scheme

 ![Color](img/Color.png)

--Using Source Sans Pro and Myriad Pro fonts on text.
+2.Using Source Sans Pro and Myriad Pro fonts on text.

--Hovering effect when hover the buttons.
+3.Hovering effect when hover the buttons.